The New Religion

 Why is church attendance so closely linked with mental health?

-God designed the church to drive away fear, connect us to Christ, teach us about forgiveness, and make us bold witness for him.
+God designed the church to drive away fear, connect us to Christ, teach us about forgiveness, and make us bold witnesses for him.
 The Bible teaches that those things must happen in the community known as the church.
 In the New Testament, the phrase “one another” occurs 59 times.
 In the book of 1 Corinthians, the idea that the church is to “come together” occurs 7 times.
 We were not made to live out individual spiritual lives disconnected from Christ’s church.
 We need each other to grow strong in the Spirit.

 The Bible gives us so many wonderful promises about the good he will do in us as we gather together.
 As we gather, the Spirit himself, through the message about Jesus Christ, dwells among us (Ephesians 5:18-20).
 As we engage in worship and admonish one another, gratitude fills our hearts and overflows to each other (Colossians 3:16).
 This can’t happen individually because we can’t individually learn from ourselves, admonish ourselves, and celebrate all the good God is doing among us.
 God has given each of us a gift that is only effective when used in concert with the rest of the congregation (1 Corinthians 14:12).